 Explore it on Goodreads or Amazon.

-Other books by this author include Where the Wild Things Are, Chicken Soup with Rice: A Book of Months, In the Night Kitchen
+Other books by this author which I have reviewed include Where the Wild Things Are, Chicken Soup with Rice: A Book of Months, In the Night Kitchen

 Originally an animated Sesame Street animated short created by Maurice Sendak and Jim Henson, it’s the first all-Sendak story since his last story, Outside Over There in 1981.